bbdrx1/Simple-Inventory-Manangement-System/README.md

 - **List Products**: Displays a list of all products currently in the inventory.
 - **Calculate Total Inventory Value**: Calculates and displays the total value of all products in the inventory (based on quantity and price).
 - **Error Handling**: Provides error messages for invalid operations, such as removing or updating a non-existent product.

+## Constraints

+- **Product ID**: The product ID must be a positive integer.
+It serves as the unique identifier for each product in the inventory.
+If a non-positive integer is entered, the system will prompt the user to re-enter a valid ID.
+- **Quantity**: The quantity of a product must be a non-negative integer (0 or greater).
+Negative quantities are not allowed.
+When updating a product’s quantity, the user must enter a valid non-negative integer.
+- **Price**: The price of a product must be a non-negative decimal number (0 or greater).
+Prices must be real numbers, and the system will reject invalid price inputs.
+- **Inventory Capacity**: The system does not impose a specific limit on the number of products in the inventory.
+However, the performance of the program may degrade as the inventory size grows significantly, depending on the system’s memory and processing capabilities.
+- **Product Uniqueness**: Each product must have a unique ID.
+The system does not currently handle duplicate product IDs.
+If a user tries to add a product with an existing ID, the program will not handle the conflict explicitly (this could be improved in future versions).
+- **Removal and Update Restrictions**: The system will prevent removing or updating products that do not exist in the inventory.
+If a non-existent product ID is entered, the system will display an error message.

 ## Requirements